ttusia-cisco/SANS-Workshop-2024/README.md

       - name: Store OPA Trace # Store the OPA/rego trace output in case we want to dowload it ...
 ```

+When running the pipeline there are 3 outputs that are particularly useful for debugging:
+* Print Terraform Plan - _Displays the terraform output that OPA is evaluating_
+* Validate OPA - _Displays the response of the OPA evaluation_
+* Print OPA Std Out - _Displays the standard output from the evaluation.
+This will include any print statements that have been added to the rego code_
+* Print OPA Trace - _The debug output from rego.
+It details out the evaluations it is doing to get to its result_

 ### Review an OPA Policy
 There are already two OPA Policy created in: